lauraclay/coder-html-css-lessons/Lesson-3/lesson-plan-3.md

 In this lesson students will be introduced to the concepts of copyright and Creative Commons, and how using other people's work without attributing them could cause legal problems.
 They will also learn HTML code to add images and videos to their webpages in Google Coder.

-## Learning Objectives
+## Learning objectives

-- Know how to search for appropriate images online and upload them to Google Coder on the Raspberry Pi
+- Know how to search for appropriate images online and upload them to Google Coder on the Raspberry Pi.
-- Understand who owns creative content online and how it can be shared legally
+- Understand who owns creative content online and how it can be shared legally.
-- Be able to write HTML tags to add media to webpages and resize them
+- Be able to write HTML tags to add media to webpages and resize them.

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to: